mabruzzo/pairwise/README.md

 Ideally, the goal is to replace the C++ code within [pairstat](https://github.com/mabruzzo/pairstat) python package with bindings to this crate (this will coincide an overhaul to the API).

-> [!NOTE]
-> The remainder of this document describes some assorted ideas.
-They probably need to be distributed within actual documentation before we make a formal release.

 # Generating Documentation Locally

 After cloning the repository, navigate to the root of the repository and invoke